OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 - documenting the purpose of data sharing categories of purpose for which information is shared,
 - documenting the categories of PI
 - documenting the technical scopes for the categories  of PI and purpose
-- documenting the explicit sharing of personal data
+- documenting the explicit and non-explicit sharing of personal data

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.